 Parrish has written scholarly articles on ecopoetics in Earthlines and in Ecozon@: European Journal of Literature, Culture and Environment.

 Creative nonfiction and prose poems have appeared anthologies They Said: A Multi-Genre Anthology Of Contemporary Collaborative Writing (Black Lawrence Press) and Counter-Desecration: A Glossary for Writing Within the Anthropocene (Wesleyan University Press).

-A small essay on a small poem by Paul Celan: https://poems.com/features/what-sparks-poetry/gillian-parrish-on-paul-celans-in-the-daytime/.
+Written during his centennial year, a small essay on a small poem by Paul Celan is out in Poetry Daily: https://poems.com/features/what-sparks-poetry/gillian-parrish-on-paul-celans-in-the-daytime/.
 An essay on writing as betweenness will appear in summer 2020 in the anthology Far Villages: Welcome Essays for New and Beginner Poets edited by Abayomi Animashaun.

 a wee review of wee poems